ProvableHQ/leo/documentation/cli/add.md

 ### `--endpoint <ENDPOINT>`

-Specifies the endpoint that Leo uses to verify a network dependency.
+Use this option to specify the endpoint that Leo uses to verify a network dependency.
 This option overrides the `ENDPOINT` environment variable.

 ### `--network-retries <N>`

-Specifies how many times Leo retries a failed request while it verifies a network dependency.
-This option overrides the `NETWORK_RETRIES` environment variable and defaults to `2`.
+Use this option to specify how many times Leo retries a network request.
+This option overrides the `NETWORK_RETRIES` environment variable.
+The default value is `2`.

 ### `--workspace`